rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 ```

 ## Sampling Feature
-Understanding where data are collected is critical to interpreting biological monitoring data.
-The Sampling Feature class describes where information are collected, see the list of terms in the [Sampling Feature table](Tables/ODMSamplingFeature_table.csv).
-In this data type often this is refered to as the sampling location, but to be compadable with the ODM2 we now refer to this as the Sampling Feature.
-Each data set contains mutiple sample features (locations).
-The actionID is the key to link locations to events.
-To view and analysis data from various sources, latitudes and longitude information must be consistent among data sets; therefore, for this data all latitude and longitudes are converted to WGS1984.
+Understanding where data are collected is critical to interpreting stream habitat monitoring data.
+In the ODM2 the Sampling Feature class describes where information are collected.
+See the list of terms we use in this implementation in the [Sampling Feature table](Tables/ODMSamplingFeature_table.csv).
+For this type of monitoring data, the SamplingFeatureID is often referred to as locationID, to support our user community and minimize confusion, we substituted locationID for SampleFeatureID.
+We tract the crosswalk from our implementation of the ODM2 to the original ODM2 so, in the future, we can easily integrate this data set into other data sets using the ODM2 standard.

+Each data set contains multiple locations.
+The eventID is the key to link locations to events.
+To view and analysis data from various sources, latitudes and longitude information must be consistent across the combined data sets; therefore, for this data, all latitude and longitudes are converted to WGS1984.

 ### The Stream Habitat Monitoring Implentation